Little Entente

-The Little Entente was an alliance formed in 1920 and 1921 by Czechoslovakia, Romania and the Kingdom of Serbs, Croats and Slovenes (since 1929 Yugoslavia) with the purpose of common defense against Hungarian revanchism and the prospect of a Habsburg restoration in Austria or Hungary.
+The Little Entente was an alliance formed in 1920 and 1921 by Czechoslovakia, Romania and the Kingdom of Serbs, Croats and Slovenes (Yugoslavia from 1929 on) with the purpose of common defense against Hungarian revisionism and the prospect of a Habsburg restoration in Austria or Hungary.
 France supported the alliance by signing treaties with each member country.
 The rapid growth of German power caused its collapse in 1938, and it never went into wartime operation.

 Origins

 The first attempts seeking a mutual defense of the successor states of Austria-Hungary took place during the Paris Peace Conference of 1919.
 The most remarkable and ardent proponent of the certain alliance binding the successor states was Edvard Beneš, the foreign minister of Czechoslovakia from 1918 to 1935.
 Beneš played such a crucial role in establishing the Little Entente that he was regarded as its real founder.

 It also clearly reflected his belief in the necessity to develop democracy in not only Czechoslovakia but also other European states.

 The obvious aim of his proposed alliance was to prevent the resurgence of Hungarian power and the restoration of the Habsburg monarchy, but its real purpose followed a much broader pattern.
 The alliance was designed to stop any encroachments on the independence of the member states committed by any European power.
 Beneš, therefore, intended to gain the respect of Hungary and other powers such as France, Germany and the United Kingdom.
 In addition, the Little Entente was to strengthen the influence of its member states in international deliberations.

+Hungarian historian Ádám Magda wrote in her study Versailles System and Central Europe (2006): "Today we know that the bane of Central Europe was the Little Entente, military alliance of Czechoslovakia, Romania and Kingdom of Serbs, Croats and Slovenes (later Yugoslavia), created in 1921 not for Central Europe's cooperation nor to fight German expansion, but in a wrong perceived notion that a completely powerless Hungary must be kept down".

 Another interpretation is based on considerations of the new balance of power in Europe after World War I. France planned to contain possible German aggression by forming an arrangement with Germany's neighbours.
 Before World War I, Russia had served that purpose, but after the war, France was reluctant to establish normal diplomatic ties with the Soviet Union, Russia's successor.
 Therefore, France sought alternative states near Germany with close ties to France.
 As the Little Entente fulfilled those conditions, France strongly supported its formation.